‘The Challenge: Double Agents’ Spoilers: Who Goes Home In Episode 2?

 The beginning of Episode 2 will start off with Natalie’s difficult decision on her partner.
 The Survivor winner is currently paired with Wes Bergmann but was given the opportunity by host TJ Lavin to switch partners after her elimination victory.
 Natalie can choose any guy to be her partner, except for Faysal “Fessy” Shafaat who is currently paired with Aneesa Ferreira.
 The Big Brother alum is untouchable since he won the first competition and is the current male double agent.

 It looks as if Natalie stays with Wes, as she is not planning on ruffling any feathers.
-Chris “CT” Tamburello is without a teammate, but his fate is currently unknown.
-What happens to a solo competitior is currently unknown, but TJ will reveal all this evening.
+Chris “CT” Tamburello is without a teammate, and his fate is currently unknown.
+What happens to a solo competitor is not known, but TJ will reveal all this evening.